segwuonwu/Brick-Breaker/README.md

 ## Basic game idea
-For this project I want to create a classic break braker game.
+For this project I want to create a classic brick braker game.
 ## Technologies
 I will be using HTML5, CSS, JavaScript, jquery and bootstrap for making the game board and loggics.
 ## My MVP